kexiZeroing/FE-Learning-notes/knowledge/http/cors.md

 Access-Control-Allow-Origin: https://foo.example
 Content-Type: text/plain
 ```

+If the server specifies a single origin rather than the `"*"` wildcard, then the server should also **include Origin in the `Vary` response header** — to indicate clients that server responses will differ based on the value of the Origin request header.
+(It determines how to match future request headers to decide whether a cached response can be used. `Vary: *` means each request is supposed to be treated as a unique and uncacheable one).
+The `Origin` is a URI indicating the server from which the request initiated.
+It does not include any path information, but only the server name. **In any access control request, the `Origin` header is always sent**.

 ### Requests with credentials
 By default, in cross-site XMLHttpRequest or Fetch invocations, **browsers will not send credentials**.
 A specific flag has to be set on the XMLHttpRequest object or the `Request` constructor when it is invoked.
 When responding to a credentialed request, the server must specify an origin in the value of the `Access-Control-Allow-Origin` header, instead of specifying the `"*"` wildcard.